 Gradually up your intake until you find the best dose for relieving your constipation problem.

-Unlike other remedies which are good at easing constipation and that's all there is to it, coconut oil provides amazing health benefits for you as well besides its bowel-loosening effect.
+Unlike other home remedies which are good at easing constipation and that's all there is to it, coconut oil provides amazing health benefits for you as well besides its bowel-loosening effect.
 When you take it on a regular basis, you'll gain even more than just improving your bowel movement.